campusjam/campusjam.github.io/index.md

 This milestone started on April 28, 2017 and is ongoing.

 The goal of Milestone 3 is to implement collections and add even more functionality to all of the pages.
+Attempts have been made to implement collections in M2 but have not be completed.
+Therefore, main focus of M3 will be collections.
+We will also be gathering UH community members to test and give feedback on the app.

 Milestone 3 was implemented as [Campusjam GitHub Milestone M2](https://github.com/campusjam/campusjam/milestone/3):